jmrocampo/joshua-ocampo/README.md

 # Projects
 Showcase AWS projects that I have experience with.
-Huge shoutout to Adrian Cantrill at learn.cantrill.io for these brilliant and fantastic demos.
+Huge shoutout to Adrian Cantrill for these brilliant and fantastic demos.